State Environmental Policy Act

 City of Puyallup v.
-Pierce County (2021) – Pierce County issued a mitigated determination of nonsignificance (MDNS) under the State Environmental Policy Act (SEPA) for a warehouse distribution project bordering the City of Puyallup.
-Puyallup attempted to assume lead agency status so it could issue a determination of significance (DS) and prepare an environmental impact statement (EIS).
-In prior litigation between the City and the County, the Washington Court of Appeals ruled that the City could assume lead agency status.
+Pierce County, 20 Wash.
+App.
+2d (2021) — Pierce County issued a mitigated determination of nonsignificance (MDNS) under SEPA for a warehouse distribution project bordering the City of Puyallup.
+Puyallup attempted to assume lead agency status so it could issue a determination of significance (DS) and prepare an EIS.
+In prior litigation between the city and the county, the Washington Court of Appeals ruled that the city could assume lead agency status.

 See earlier 2019 decision below.

 A city that has authority over (parts) of a proposal is an agency with jurisdiction for purposes of SEPA and, if an MDNS is issued, it may assume lead agency status.